 If your home is expensive, you should expect to pay more for insurance because your provider will have to pay more in the event of a claim.

-The neighborhood where the house is located
+The neighbourhood where the house is located

 If you live in an area with high crime rates, your premium will be higher in order to compensate for the increased risk.
 This isn’t limited to poor neighbourhoods; wealthy neighbourhoods can also have a high rate of claims, including car thefts.